Team

 Naima Dhore, Farmer Advisor

 Naima is a first-generation farmer, activist and educator committed to caring for mother earth and community building.
-She founded the Somali American Farmers Association and owns and operates Naima’s Farm LLC in Alexandria, Minnesota.
+She founded the Somali American Farmers Association and owns and operates Naima’s Farm LLC in Dalbo, Minnesota.
 Naima is passionate about organic farming and inspiring young people to become farmers, specifically people from immigrant communities in Minnesota.
 She is an inaugural member of the Emerging Farmers’ Working Group at the Minnesota Department of Health and educates on sustainable agricultural practices, healthy eating habits and the connections to environmental and community health.

 Says Naima: “As a Climate Land Leader I have the opportunity to inspire and mobilize others, drive positive change and contribute to long-term environmental sustainability.
 My passion comes from a desire to actively participate in finding climate solutions, which is crucial for the well-being of current and future generations and the reason why I joined Climate Land Leaders.
 I am excited to continue making connections between climate, equity and local foods in this role.”